Asymmetric dimethylarginine

 Asymmetric dimethylarginine (ADMA) is a naturally occurring chemical found in blood plasma.
-It is a metabolic by-product of continual protein modification processes in the cytoplasm of all human cells.
+It is a metabolic by-product of continual protein modification processes in the cytoplasm of all human cells consisting of an arginine core with two methyl groups on one of the side-chain nitrogen atoms.
 It is closely related to L-arginine, a conditionally essential amino acid.
 ADMA interferes with L-arginine in the production of nitric oxide (NO), a key chemical involved in normal endothelial function and, by extension, cardiovascular health.

 Discovery

-Patrick Vallance and his London co-workers first noted the interference role for asymmetric dimethylarginine in the early 1990s.
+Patrick Vallance and his co-workers first noted the interference role for asymmetric dimethylarginine in the early 1990s while working in London.

 Today biochemical and clinical research continues into the role of ADMA in cardiovascular disease, diabetes mellitus, erectile dysfunction and certain forms of kidney disease.